Cream Cheese Deviled Eggs

 Ingredients

 - 8 oz.
-Neufchatel cream cheese
+Neufchatel cream cheese (room temperature)

-- ½ cup mayonnaise (I use Duke's) ad
+- ½ cup mayonnaise (I use Duke's)

-- 1 Tbsp. yellow mustard
+- 1 Tablespoon yellow mustard

-- 1 Tbsp. spicy brown mustard
+- 1 Tablespoon spicy brown mustard (or use ground mustard)

-- 2 Tbsp. onion (finely minced)
+- 2 Tablespoons onion (finely minced)

-- ¼ tsp. garlic salt
+- ¼ teaspoon garlic salt

-- dash of black pepper
+- ⅛ teaspoon black pepper

-- dash or two of hot sauce (optional)
+- 1 dash hot sauce (optional)

 Instructions

 - Transfer eggs to a bowl of ice water.
 Let eggs sit in ice water for 10 minutes.
+Gently tap them on a counter to break the shell open.

 Notes